ddicl/Physio/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Features -

+#### Client

+  - Log in
+  - View Trainers
+  - Click on Trainer and view their profile
+  - Click link in the trainer's profile to add a meeting
+  - Add a meeting with the trainer
+  - View their upcoming meetings

+#### Trainer

+  - Login
+  - View their meetings
+  - View Clients